 The cost of this course is $169 and counts for 0.7 CECs (7 hours).
 This course focuses on human anatomy and how muscles work together to produce movements.
 Assessments and corrective exercises will be shared to help connect the use of anatomy while working with clients.

-IDEA Health and Fitness Association has all of their continuing education courses available on their website.
+IDEA Health and Fitness Association continuing education courses available on their website.

 International Sports Sciences Association (ISSA)